Young Suns look for improvement in slow climb to contention | FOX Sports

 Young Suns look for improvement in slow climb to contention

-PHOENIX — The Phoenix Suns went back to work Monday, not quite as young as they were before but still with a long road ahead before their youthful talent matures into NBA contenders.
+PHOENIX (AP) The Phoenix Suns went back to work Monday, not quite as young as they were before but still with a long road ahead before their youthful talent matures into NBA contenders.

 They will move forward without Alan Williams, the energetic, emotional center who played his way into a regular role late last season and signed a three-year, $17 million contract with $6 million guaranteed.
 It was a big reward for a player who grew up in Phoenix and whose mother is the city’s police chief.